Hydrogen Fuel Cell Electric Vehicles (FCEV)

-- Competition from improved and more efficient gasoline and diesel-powered engines and the growing popularity of hybrids and electric vehicles make hydrogen vehicles less attractive in the near term, but over the long term, the combination of advancements in all of these vehicle technologies, including hydrogen FCEVs present opportunities for air pollution reduction.
+- Competition from improved and more efficient gasoline and diesel-powered engines and the growing popularity of hybrids and electric vehicles (EVs) make hydrogen FCEVs less attractive in the near term, but over the long term, the combination of advancements in all of these vehicle technologies, including hydrogen FCEVs present opportunities for air pollution reduction.

 How is the Energy Commission Helping?

-Because Federal and local air board incentives have primarily focused on the development and deployment of FCVs, the Energy Commission is investing funds in a network of strategically located fueling stations and infrastructure.
-More than $36 million has already been awarded for the construction of hydrogen fueling stations throughout the state.
-In the proposed Investment Plan for 2013-2014, the Energy Commission will continue to support hydrogen infrastructure projects which expand the network of publicly accessible hydrogen fueling stations to serve the current population of FCVs and to accommodate the planned early commercial large-scale roll-out of FCVs commencing in approximately 2015/2016.
-Additionally, the Energy Commission has provided $4 million to the California Department of Food and Agriculture’s DMS to develop standards for the quality of hydrogen fuel, in addition to the metering, dispensing, and sale of hydrogen.
+Because Federal and local air board incentives have primarily focused on the development and deployment of FCEVs, the Energy Commission is investing funds in a network of strategically located refueling stations and infrastructure.
+More than $92 million has been awarded for the construction of hydrogen refueling stations throughout the state.
+In the Investment Plan for 2015-2016, the Energy Commission will continue to support hydrogen infrastructure projects which expand the network of publicly accessible hydrogen refueling stations to serve the current population of FCEVs and to accommodate the planned early commercial large-scale roll-out of FCVEs commencing in the 2015/2016 timeframe.